MZzzNn/flutter_machine/README.md

-This project help flutter developers to make simple machine learning App to classify anything by two options `(tflite  & firebase_ml_vision)` Package.
+This repository help flutter developers to make simple machine learning App to classify anything by two options `(tflite  & firebase_ml_vision)` Package.

 > **Machine learning** is a branch of Artificial Intelligence, helps systems to learn from experience like human beings.
 They learn from data and predict the output and improve themselves.